blendsdk/openapi/README.md

 # OpenAPI Specification for TypeScript

-This repository contains typescript definitions for the OpenAPI specification.
+This repository contains TypeScript definitions for the OpenAPI specification.
 It is meant to enable TypeScript users to create and/or manipulate OpenAPI definition file using typed interface definitions.

 # UPDATE: